 Living Cell Technologies Ltd.

 Living Cell Technologies (LCT) is biotechnology company, historically-focussed on cell therapy for diabetes.
-Numerous MWC investigators are sought by LCT for their expertise and to carry out contract research, including Professor Debbie Hay (Auckland), Professor Dame Margaret Brimble and Associate Professors Alexander Tups (Otago) and Kerry Loomes (Auckland).
+Numerous MWC investigators are sought by LCT for their expertise and to carry out contract research, including Professor Debbie Hay (Otago), Professor Dame Margaret Brimble and Associate Professor Kerry Loomes (Auckland).

 Rain Therapeutics is a company based out of the United States which aims to develop targeted cancer therapies.
 It has secured funding for Phase II clinical trials of the hypoxia-activated pro-drug, Tarloxotinib, which was invented by Associate Professors Adam Patterson and Jeff Smaill.
-These MWC Investigators continue to provide expertise and consult with Rain Therapeutics regarding this research.
-In 2019, Associate Professors Patterson and Smaill also served as members of the companies Scientific Advisory Board.
+These MWC investigators continue to provide expertise and consult with Rain Therapeutics regarding this research.

 Sapvax LLC was founded in 2016 and is developing a pipeline of products for the treatment of different cancers, with an initial focus on tumours expressing NY-ESO-1.
-Professors Dame Margaret Brimble and Rod Dunbar are the academic founders of this company, which is headquartered in the USA, and in 2019 they continued to consult and carry out contract research for the company.
+Professors Dame Margaret Brimble and Rod Dunbar are the academic founders of this company, which is headquartered in the USA.
+In 2020-21 they continued to consult and carry out contract research for the company.